chittipakasree99-art/K8S/web/guestbook-go/README.md

 Just like the master, we want to have a service to proxy connections to the read replicas.
 In this case, in addition to discovery, the Redis replica service provides transparent load balancing to clients.

-1. Use the [redis-replica-service.yaml](redis-replica-service.yaml) file to create the Redis replica service by running the `kubectl create -f` *`filename`* command:
+1. Use the [redis-replica-service.yaml](redis-replica-service.yaml) file to create the Redis replica service by running the `kubectl apply -f` *`filename`* command:

     ```console
-    $ kubectl create -f redis-replica-service.yaml
+    $ kubectl apply -f redis-replica-service.yaml

     ```